Child and Adolescent Psychiatry Fellowship

 - Pediatric Psychopharmacology

-These programs take place in a supportive, collaborative atmosphere.
+These programs take place in a supportive, collaborative atmosphere where research trials and clinical care occurs under one roof, allowing trainees to easily experience all aspects of academic psychiatry in one setting.
 Faculty and fellows work together for the clinical benefit of the patients.
 Fellows work with the faculty to continually modify the training program to enhance the fellow's education.
-Collaboration includes work with the Psychology Internship Program.
+To foster the principles of team-based care, several training experiences occur jointly with our APA approved Psychology Internship Program.

 We hope to have the opportunity to meet with you to describe many of the other exciting aspects of our training program.

 Penn State Children's Hospital offers an accredited, two-year fellowship training program in child psychiatry.
 Applications are accepted in any year of psychiatric residency training after the PGY-III year.